Provides habitat for fish, deer, beaver, fox, and more.

 How Can I Help?

-VOLUNTEER WITH US!
+VOLUNTEER WITH US

-This led us to partnering with Wasatch Wildlife Watch in March of 2020.
-Wasatch Wildlife Watch is a community science project run out the University of Utah’s Biodiversity and Conservation Ecology Lab since 2018 operating in all seven surrounding canyons and into the Salt Lake Valley.
-The project aims to fill a data gaps in baseline information about local wildlife and habitat.
-This information can be utilized in urban planning.
+Wasatch Wildlife Watch is a community science project from the University of Utah’s Biodiversity and Conservation Ecology Lab since 2018, operating in all seven surrounding canyons and into the Salt Lake Valley.
+The project aims to fill data gaps with baseline information about local wildlife and habitats that can be used for urban planning.
 Wasatch Wildlife Watch utilizes dedicated community scientists that maintain the cameras, sort the photos, and upload them to a web based community science platform for identification.